 5 Common Google Analytic 4 (GA4) Setup Mistakes

 Because you’re here, you probably already know the importance of GA4 setup.
-It’s essential to do this ASAP so you have 2022 data to compare to 2023 when Universal Analytics eventually phases out.
 If you’re going through this process, there are several important items to keep in mind so that you set your account up with as much (accurate) data as possible.

 Here are 5 tips and common mistakes to avoid during your GA4 setup.